jellehierck/bee-buttons-ros/README.md

 ### nodelist

 To get a list off all nodes connected to the dongle you can send the command 'nodelist`'.
 This will return a string that start with ''nodeList' followed by all the nodes seperated by a '/'.
-For example 'nodeList/498425705/3171683153'
+For example 'nodeList/498425705/3171683153' The first id is from the dongle itself and can be ignored.
+This this list contains only the button with id 3171683153.

 ### Colors